pcotret/litex-wiki/Reuse-a-(System)Verilog,-VHDL,-(n)Migen,-Spinal-HDL,-Chisel-core.md

 >Note: The VexRiscv configurations can also be directly generated from design's parameters/Spinal-HDL sources when the configuration is not cached/present, where verilog is just used as an intermediate language for the integration.

 # Basics
-Integrating an external core in LiteX that is not decribed in native Migen/LiteX is pretty straightforward and follow the exact sames rules than other design flows; the tool just needs to know:
+Integrating an external core in LiteX that is not written in native Migen/LiteX is pretty straightforward and follows the exact sames rules than other design flows; the tool just needs to know:

 - **The configuration of the core (through parameters) and the description of the interfaces** for the integration in the design.
 - **The list of sources describing the core** that will be passed to the toolchain for synthesis, place and route.

 # Instantiate a core in the design
 Doing the instance of the core in the design configures the core and specifies the interfaces.
-The framework will then consider the **core as a blackbox with known name and interfaces** and will discover the contents and integrate it during the synthesis of the design.
+The framework will then consider the **core as a blackbox with known name and interfaces** and will only discover its contents and integrate it during the synthesis of the design.

 To instantiate a core in LiteX we are simply reallying on Migen's Instance:
 ```python3